From Swachh Bharat, noteban to Ganga and Digital India: Govt schemes enter NCERT textbooks

 “In India, during November 2016, currency notes in the denomination of Rs.
 500 and Rs.
 1,000 were declared invalid.
 People were asked to surrender these notes to the bank by a specific period and receive new Rs 500, Rs 2,000 or other currency notes.
 This is known as ‘demonetisation’.
 Since then, people were also encouraged to use their bank deposits rather than cash for transactions.
 Hence, digital transactions started by using bank-to-bank transfer through the internet or mobile phones, cheques, ATM cards, credit cards, and Point of Sale (POS) swipe machines at shops.
 This is promoted to reduce the requirement of cash for transactions and also control corruption.
 Students could be asked to debate on the process and the impact of demonetisation.
 They can be guided to make a collage of the major areas where people use digital and cash transactions which are legitimate and legal,” the chapter reads.

-ALSO READ | More space in Classes VI to X NCERT books for ancient Indian knowledge systems, tradition
+Also read | More space in Classes VI to X NCERT books for ancient Indian knowledge systems, tradition

 * Digital India makes an appearance twice.
 The old version of the class 10 geography textbook, Chapter 7 (‘Lifelines of National Economy’) had a small trivia box which read, “Till March 2010, 548.32 million mobile connections were in India.
 Make a comparison with any other country of your choice.”